 ‘Your mind, your will, and your emotions have a tendency to drift like a boat on the sea.’

-I remember hearing this a few years ago when listening to one of Judah Smith’s talks and it gets to the core of what I’m trying to discuss in this post- that it is so easy to get caught up in the highs and lows of life and to get carried away by its unpredictable waves.
+I remember hearing this a few years ago when listening to a talk and I think it’s so true.
+It is so easy to get caught up in the highs and lows of life and to get carried away by its unpredictable waves.

-As I’ve grown older and more familiar with this truth, New Year has become a lot less daunting and a lot more enjoyable.
-I am able to sincerely celebrate with family and rest in the assurance that whatever the New Year may bring, God is in control.
+As I’ve grown older and more familiar with this truth, the New Year has become a lot less daunting and a lot more enjoyable.
+I am able to sincerely celebrate and rest in the assurance that whatever the New Year may bring, God is in control.